serenityvang/web102_prework/README.md

 * [X] List anything else that you can get done to improve the app functionality!

 I added a search bar to easily search for games.
 I also added hover options for the buttons to allow the users to see you can click on the actual buttons.
 I added the dollar amount for the 'Top Funded Game' and the 'Runner Up'.
 I also changed the colors for the webpage itself to white, grey, and navy blue (this color for hover as well).
-I also renamed the webpage to SM Game Funds
+I also renamed the webpage to SM Game Funds.

 ## Video Walkthrough